-Asclepias curassavica is part of the Apocynaceae family of plants.
-It is an evergreen sub-shrub.
-They also call it the Bloodflower, Indian Root, Matac, Matal, Bastard Ipecacuanha, Wild Ipecacuanha, Tropical Milkweed, Scarlet Milkweed, Cotton Bush, Hierba de la Cucaracha, Mexican Butterfly Weed, Sunset Flower, or Swallow Wort.
+Asclepias curassavica, commonly known as Bloodflower or Tropical Milkweed, is a fascinating plant that belongs to the Apocynaceae family.
+It is an evergreen sub-shrub native to the Caribbean, South America, Central America, and Mexico.
+This plant is known by various names including Indian Root, Matac, Matal, Bastard Ipecacuanha, Wild Ipecacuanha, Scarlet Milkweed, Cotton Bush, Hierba de la Cucaracha, Mexican Butterfly Weed, Sunset Flower, and Swallow Wort.

 How to grow Asclepias curassavica: